true-markets/tools/custodian/README.md

 # Custodian API Client Script

-This Python script is designed to interact with an API using OAuth2 for authentication and supports various HTTP methods such as `GET`, `POST`, `DELETE`, and `PATCH`.
+This Python script is designed to interact with an API using OAuth2 for authentication and supports various HTTP methods such as `GET`, `POST`, `PUT`, `DELETE`, and `PATCH`.
 It is useful for testing and automating API interactions.

 ## Features
 - Obtain an OAuth2 token using client credentials.